siddMahen/PPReport/README.md

 ## Requirements

 To render this document, a LaTeX software package is required.
 This document was rendered on my machine using MacTeX (available [here]("http://www.tug.org/mactex/2011/")).

 ## Compiling and Rendering

 To compile and render this document, run the following commands from the root directory of the project:

 ```
 $ cd LaTeX
-$ latex doc
-$ pdflatex doc
-$ open doc.pdf
+$ make render
 ```

 Note that the document will need to be rendered again if changes are made.